light0x00/lighty/README.en.md

 If you want know how it works, you can read  [Deep dive into Lighty](doc/deep-dive-into-lighty/index.en.md).

 If you are interested in network framework, and want to discuss about it, you can join the [Slack group](https://join.slack.com/t/slack-o6y6551/shared_invite/zt-222eavevn-P75aH~I88F6Tq_g4gfQLmQ).

+If you want to be a contributor, you're welcome.
+There's no formal requirement. it's all based on review.
+If you have any doubts, you can always raise an issue or communicate in the group.